dpzhuX/dpzhux.github.io/_posts/2015-10-30-ansys-concrete-beam.md

 After solving, results can be viewed using the PLNSOL and PLDISP commands, listing several outcomes (deformation, S1, S3, SYZ),

 ![Deformation](/uploads/imgs/2015/Ansys_Concrete_Cal5.png)

 ![S1](/uploads/imgs/2015/Ansys_Concrete_Cal6.png)

 ![S3](/uploads/imgs/2015/Ansys_Concrete_Cal7.png)

 ![SYZ](/uploads/imgs/2015/Ansys_Concrete_Cal8.png)

-Finally, it's worth mentioning that ANSYS provides specific commands for visualizing crack patterns in concrete materials, such as PLCRACK.
+Finally, it's worth mentioning that Ansys provides specific commands for visualizing crack patterns in concrete materials, such as PLCRACK.
 This command can be used to examine the distribution of cracks, as shown below,

 ![Solve](/uploads/imgs/2015/Ansys_Concrete_Cal9.png)